ndk/cv_resume/README.md

   **Personal achievements:**
   - Built the indexing and searching subsystem
-  - Taught teammates new tricks such as unit-testing and SOLID
+  - Taught teammates new skills like unit-testing and SOLID
   - Involved Docker as a pivot of developing and deploying

   **Responsibilities:**